markproy/sagemaker-workshop/lab-auto-scale/README.md

-# lab3
+# Use auto-scaling on a SageMaker-hosted endpoint

-In this lab, you will learn how to bring your own TensorFlow code into Amazon SageMaker.
-SageMaker provides a TensorFlow container which lets you take full advantage of SageMaker's training service and managed hosting service.
-You will create a simple neural network with Keras and TensorFlow, train the model, and host it for real-time predictions.
+In this lab, you will learn how to add auto-scaling to your Amazon SageMaker hosted endpoint.
+This lab has a dependency on the [bring your own script](../../lab-bring-your-own-tensorflow/README.md) lab.
+It uses the model and endpoint you produced in that lab, demonstrating how SageMaker will expand the cluster.
+Scaling is based on a  policy that ensures nodes in the cluster are not exceeding a threshold of invocations per minute.

-Navigate to the Jupyter notebook provided for this lab and follow the detailed instructions to perform the lab.
+In the [setup lab](../../lab-0-setup/README.md), you cloned the workshop GitHub repository.
+Navigate to the Jupyter notebook provided for this lab in the `lab-auto-scale` folder.
+Follow the detailed instructions to perform the lab.